 Kouzes and Posner’s research into leadership shows that the frequency with which a leader is seen using these behaviors is what makes the difference in their effectiveness.
 Measuring frequency rather than how well or poorly a leader performs makes the LPI more actionable for true development.
 This instrument, when used in conjunction with The Leadership Challenge Workshop, can help a leader see how they are currently perceived and how they can grow and become a better servant leader for their people.

 The LPI has helped over a million leaders develop better self–awareness of their actions and the impact that those actions have on others.
-The fact that the LPI offers the feedback from the leader’s manager, peers, direct reports and others to provide a measure of the development of a leader is a way to honor members of the team and provide insight to how I am serving them.
-What those we serve think of how we lead matters for them, the leader and the organization.
+The fact that the LPI offers the feedback from the leader’s manager, peers, direct reports and others to provide a measure of the development of a leader is a way to honor members of the team and provide insight to how you were serving them.

 The 30 behaviors can also be a blueprint for what a leader needs to do more frequently to become more effective as a servant-leader.
 The behaviors are designed to be outward-facing and focused on how the leader supports the team and organization.
 The research indicates that as a leader demonstrates the 30 behaviors more frequently, many positive outcomes are attained.
 The more frequently a leader is seen using these behaviors, the more they are perceived as: